andrew/ultimate-awesome/README.md

 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.
 - [awesome-android](https://github.com/Oclemy/awesome-android) - The most awesome android libraries.
 - [awesome-rpg-maker](https://github.com/ottooooooooo/awesome-rpg-maker) - A collection of all the RPG Maker games i've found interesting.
+- [45-likler](https://github.com/ozansulukpinar/45-likler) - A collection of Turkish songs from the 60s, 70s and 80s.
 - [awesome-90s](https://github.com/ozansulukpinar/awesome-90s) - A collection of Turkish pop songs from the 1990s.
 - [Awesome-List-Top-Novels](https://github.com/pani-vishal/Awesome-List-Top-Novels) - An awesome list for top novels.
 - [my-awesome-electronic-suppliers](https://github.com/pdt590/my-awesome-electronic-suppliers) - A collection of manufacturers and suppliers in Vietnam.